 So obviously, something must change.
-But do you want to extent/renovate your existing home because you think it will be cheaper?
-Or because you it is better for the environment to keep an existing house, rather than putting it into landfill?
+But do you want to extend/renovate your existing home because you think it will be cheaper?
+Or because it is better for the environment to keep an existing house, rather than putting it into landfill?

 If you do want to keep the existing house, because you do not want the house to go into landfill, then yes, that is definitely great.
 But keep in mind, a renovation or extension might not always be the cheapest option.

-If the main drive why you do want to do a renovation and extension is because you don’t want or can spend that much money, then you have to look first at the extend of the potential renovation and extension, to find out if it will be really cheaper than building a new home.
+If the main drive of why you do want to do a renovation and extension is because you don’t want or can’t spend that much money, then you have to look first at the extent of the potential renovation and extension, to find out if it will be really cheaper than building a new home.

 As a general guideline I would think about the following: